damirka/kiosk-docs/src/building-with-kiosk/custom-event-handlers-in-extensions.md

 # Custom Events in Extensions
 While the default Kiosk implementation for list-purchase flow always emits events, custom features covered in the [purchase-cap](../kiosk/purchase-cap.md) section do not.
-And the place is intentionally left available for custom events integration.
+And this is intentional - to keep the space available for custom events integration.

 If we were to map default functionality of the Kiosk to analogous “custom” features, the map would look like: